 We use the passive voice for the following reasons:

-when we do no know who performs the action.
+When we do not know who perform the action:

 - The bank was broken into last night.